 Getting ThereAccess from the west is available via the Hurricane Creek Trail.
 From the town of Enterprise, Oregon, go south on Hurricane Creek Road.
 Stay right (which is still Hurricane Creek Rd) at the Hurricane Grange.
 Drive past the Hurricane Creek campground to parking at the end of the road.
 The Hurricane Creek Trail starts at the parking lot.
 Follow the Hurricane Creek trail to the Thorp Creek trail (shown on USGS map, but not USFS maps).
 The junction is actually near where Twin Creek intercepts Hurricane Creek.
 Routes to Chief Joseph can follow either Twin Creek or Thorp Creek.

 The other main access is via Joseph to Wallowa Lake.
-One can use the Chief Joseph trail or a network of informal trails which depart from Wallowa Lake marina parking lot and intercept the Chief Joseph trail.
+One can use the Chief Joseph trail which is no longer maintained and missing bridges, or a network of informal trails which depart from Wallowa Lake marina parking lot and intercept the Chief Joseph trail.
+These informal trails are the preferred route for most Chief Joseph climbers.

-A Northwest Forest Pass ($30 annually in 2003) is required to park in the National Forest.
+A Northwest Forest Pass is required to park in the National Forest.
 Free Wilderness permits available at trailheads are required for overnight stays.
-The gate to the marina parking lot at Wallowa Lake State Park opens at 6:00 am and closes at 9:00 pm (as of 2003).
+The gate to the marina parking lot at Wallowa Lake State Park opens at 6:00 am and closes at 9:00 pm.

 A fully developed state park campground with showers and everything is located at Wallowa Lake.
 This is a very popular campground.
 It is recommended you use the link below to get a camp site reservation.